“All of you, clothe yourselves with humility toward one another, because, “God opposes the proud but shows favor to the humble .” – 1 Peter 5:5

 I can resonate with this verse.
-A couple of years ago I was a pastoral intern for a large church in Louisville, Kentucky.
+Almost a decade ago, I was a pastoral intern for a well-known church in Louisville, Kentucky.
 The pastor invited me to a conference with some well-known Southern Baptist leaders.
 I thought I was big stuff.

 In this passage, Peter is talking about practicing humility and rejecting pride.
 He begins with a metaphor, “Clothe yourselves with humility.”
 Why do you think Peter uses this metaphor?”
 I believe Peter is referring to the Fall of Man. it was pride that caused the need for man’s clothing, correct?
 In the Garden of Eden, Adam and Eve refused to listen to God’s commands and ate the forbidden fruit.
 Their downfall was a result of pride, and it led them to become ashamed of their nakedness.